 A shorter dwell time might indicate to the RankBrain algorithm that the page does not contain the relevant answer.
 Google uses RankBrain to understand whether the results shown on the SERP pages are relevant to the user’s search intent.

 The RankBrain algorithm pushes such websites down and shows a different result for the same search query next time.
-It also understands the article’s relevancy through metrics like organic click-through rate and the number of impressions.
+It also understands the article’s relevancy through website metrics like organic click-through rate and the number of impressions.

 Frequently Asked Questions

-There are various metrics to measure the SEO performance of your site.
-Dwell time is important for page ranking as you can infer from the dwell time value how useful and engaging your website is.
+There are various website metrics to measure the SEO performance of your site.
+Dwell time is important for page ranking as you can infer from the page dwell time value how useful and engaging your website is.